twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/emil-i-portrait.md

 After getting a taste at what pressure sensitive drawing with Procreate could be like, I just want to own the real thing --- an [Apple Pencil and iPad Pro](/articles/ipad-pro/) :smile:.

-{% figure caption:"Time lapse video recorded within Procreate." %}
+Time lapse video recorded within Procreate.

 `youtube: https://www.youtube.com/watch?v=fFX1CUO472U`
-{% endfigure %}

 **Tools used:**